 Normally non-protein features are drawn on the DNA lines.
 This toggle allows the user to force all features to be drawn on the frame lines, which can sometimes improve readability.
-The default setting for this toggle can be set in the options file (see <a href="mailto:thesaul
+The default setting for this toggle can be set in the options file (see the section called features on frame lines in Chapter 6).